Westminster Kennel Club Dog Show: Requirements for entry

 In 1884, the AKC began requiring that all dog participants be registered with the AKC and recognized for conformation show competition.
 In 2016, there are 199 breeds and varieties eligible for Westminster.

 Because of the show's popularity and prestige, starting in 1992 the AKC limited entries by requiring that dogs must have already earned their breed championship before appearing at Westminster.
 Later, the Westminster Kennel Club amended that rule; dogs only need one of the two required "major wins" towards their championship titles.
-However, they don't need to be finished champions to enter.
+However, they do not need to be finished champions to enter.

 Since 2020, the requirement that a dog be a Champion was reinstated by the Westminster Kennel Club and the entry limit decreased to 2,500.
 The conformation show was also spread over three days instead of the traditional two days, due to the unavailability of one of the usual venues for the event.

 The top five dogs in each breed (based on breed points earned in AKC conformation showing through October 31 of the preceding year), as well as the Best of Breed winner from each breed's national specialty show, receive printed invitations by mail and are eligible for early entry.
 After that entry deadline passes, other dogs with at least one "major win" may enter, up to a cut-off entry total of 2800 dogs.

 There is no prohibition against a winner competing again in future Westminster shows.
 Seven dogs have won multiple Westminster championships: six dogs in consecutive years (including Warren Remedy, the only three-time champion of the event), and one dog in non-consecutive years.
 Since 1972, however, there have been no repeat winners.

 Dogs of all breeds, including mutts, may participate in the show's agility competition.
 There is a title for the highest-ranking mutt in the agility round—the "All American Dog."